 If you feed your tortoises prepared diets, aka pellets, check the container labels.
 Choose products that are high in fiber, low in protein, and low in fat.
 Ideally, use them as a supplement only to cover any potential nutritional deficiencies.

 For tortoise diets, the traditional recommendation for calcium to phosphorus ratio (Ca:P) is 2:1 at the minimum.
 A ratio of 5:1, or higher, would be even better.
-You can sprinkle some phosphorus free calcium carbonate powder on foods, especially if you use grocery store greens, to up the calcium content (see calcium info below).
+You can sprinkle some phosphorus free calcium carbonate powder on foods, especially if you use grocery store greens, to up the calcium content.

-Update 2012: Based on newer studies, the need for calcium in tortoises may be even greater than previously believed.
+Update 2012: Based on newer studies, the need for calcium in tortoises may be even greater than previously thought.
 For example, a recent study done on plants eaten by Egyptian tortoises in the wild revealed that the mean Ca:P ratio was about 14:1.
 The Ca:P ratio ranged from 3.92 to 32.44 (The Batagur #2, TTPG, 2012).